Hard to Forget: Poisoning Attacks on Certified Machine Unlearning: Experiments

 \subsection{Datasets and setup}

 We consider MNIST \citep{lecun1998gradient} and Fashion-MNIST \citep{xiao2017fashionmnist}, both of which contain $d = 28 \times 28$ single-channel images from ten classes.
 We also generate a smaller binary classification dataset from MNIST we call Binary-MNIST which contains classes 3 and 8.
 Beyond the image domain, we consider human activity recognition (HAR) data \citep{anguita2013public}.
 It contains windows of processed sensor signals ($d = 561$) corresponding to 6 activity classes.
-All datasets come with predefined train\slash test splits: we use the train subset to fit the model (some fraction may be poisoned) and the test subset to estimate accuracy.

-We conduct most simulations in the white-box setting described in \secref{sec:threat-model}.
-In this setting, the attacker accesses the training data \data, and poisons the subset $\data_\pois \subset \data$ under their control (which we selected randomly).
-The organization then learns a logistic regression model and the attacker submits erasure requests for the poisoned instances one-by-one.
+All datasets come with predefined train\slash test splits.
+The way the splits are used varies for each attack setting (defined in \secref{sec:threat-model}).
+In the white-box setting, the attacker accesses the train split and \emph{replaces} instances under their control\footnote{ The instances under the attackers control are randomly-selected in each trial. } with poisoned instances.
+The test split is used to estimate model accuracy.
+In the grey-box setting, the train split is inaccessible to the attacker.
+Instead the attacker uses the test split as surrogate data to craft poisoned instances, which are then \emph{added} to the initial train split.
+We do not report model accuracy for this setting.
+In both settings, the resulting training data $\data$ is used by the organization to learn a logistic regression model, after which the attacker submits erasure requests for the poisoned instances $\data_\pois \subset \data$ one-by-one.

 The main quantity of interest is the \emph{retrain interval}---the number of erasure requests handled via fast approximate updates before full retraining is triggered.
 A more effective attack achieves a smaller retrain interval.
-Further details about the experiments, including hardware, parameter settings and number of trails in each experiment are provided in Appendix~\ref{app:expt-detail}.
+Further details about the experiments, including hardware, parameter settings poisoning ratios, and the number of trials in each experiment are provided in Appendix~\ref{app:expt-detail}.